zaari/nmea-parser/README.md

 }
 ```

-The program outputs the following lines:
+The example outputs the following lines:

 ```
 MMSI:  271041815